TalesHabib/GoStack-modulo02/README.md

 <h2>Features<h2>

-A Node.js API built with Express and all the latest tools and best practices in development!
+<p>A Node.js API built with Express and all the latest tools and best practices in development!</p>

 ⚡ Express — A web framework for Node floppy_disk Sequelize — SQL dialect ORM for Node.js